aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

 kaggle competitions download -c tabular-playground-series-feb-2021
 ```

-Note that this is not real-world data.
+Note that this is not exactly real-world data.
 As described in the competition page :

 > The dataset used for this competition is synthetic, but based on a real dataset and generated using a CTGAN.
 The original dataset deals with predicting the amount of an insurance claim.
 Although the features are anonymized, they have properties relating to real-world features.